apostrophecms/docs/docs/reference/module-api/module-overview.md

 The `handlers` function takes the module as an argument and must return an object.
 The object keys should be names of existing server-side events.
 The value of those event keys should be an object of functions to execute when those events fire.
 Event handlers may be asynchronous (async) functions.
 <!-- TODO: Link to the reference to or guide on server-side events when available. -->

 Events belonging to the same module where the handlers are defined, or from its base class, can be referenced by name, e.g., `beforeInsert` for any piece type.
 You may also add handlers in one module that respond to events in other modules.
-Those event names should be prefixed with the name of the module where the event fires followed by a colon, e.g., `@apostrophecms/page:beforeSend`.
+Those event names should be prefixed with the name of the module that emits the event followed by a colon, e.g., `@apostrophecms/page:beforeSend`.

 Arguments passed to the event handlers will vary depending on the arguments passed when the event is emitted.
 <!-- TODO: Link to event reference for arguments when available. -->